framewiki/framewiki.net/wiki/framework-laptop-16.md

 Framework Laptop 16 supports up to two NVMe SSDs -- one full-size M.2 2280, and another mini M.2 2230-sized drive stacked below the other. [^3] Framework Laptop 16 is the first Framework product to support more than one internal SSD.
 ## Known Issues
 ### Liquid Metal Pump Out
-On Framework Laptop 16 devices with liquid metal thermal interface material, performance may degrade over time due to the liquid metal pumping out of the CPU.[^11] To address the issue, Framework switched new production laptops to use Honeywell PTM7958 thermal interface paste.
-Owners of laptops with liquid metal can request a Honeywell PTM7950, the phase-change thermal pad version of the PTM7958 paste.[^12]
+On Framework Laptop 16 devices with liquid metal thermal interface material, performance may degrade over time due to the liquid metal pumping out of the CPU.[^11] To address the issue, Framework switched new production laptops to use Honeywell PTM7958 phase-change thermal interface paste.
+Owners of laptops with liquid metal can request a Honeywell PTM7950 thermal pad from Framework.[^12] Framework says the PTM7958 has "equivalently strong" performance to the original liquid metal.

 # References
 [^1]: <https://frame.work/blog/introducing-the-framework-laptop-16>